How to format an ebook for publishing

 Table of Content

-Ideally, a table of Content lists all the content of your book in a vertical order, starting from the first item on your book, excluding the book cover, to the last section of your book (like references, bibliographies, etc.).
+Ideally, a table of content lists all the content of your book in a vertical order, starting from the first item on your book, excluding the book cover, to the last section of your book (like references, bibliographies, etc.).

 It gives your readers an idea about the different sections of your book.
+And it’s clickable for most ebooks.

 Platforms like Amazon gives readers the chance to preview your table of content before buying your book.